NixLine-org/nixline-baseline/README.md

 git tag -a stable -m "Update stable tag after baseline changes" git push origin stable
 ```

-Always verify CI passes before re-tagging stable!
+Always verify CI passes before re-tagging `stable`.

+---

+## Importance of the Baseline

+This repository serves as the **official baseline** for NixLine.
+It defines how organizational workflows interpret and apply shared policy, serving as the root of consistency and traceability for all consumer repositories.

+When another organization forks NixLine, this repository is where they establish **their own lineage path** — defining what policies, governance and automation rules will apply across their environment.
+By maintaining and versioning this baseline, each organization can evolve its own standards while still inheriting the reproducible and declarative structure that NixLine provides.

+---

-## Notes
+## Future Development

-This is **not** the production baseline; it is meant for workflow verification.

-- Future versions will include:
+Future versions will extend the baseline with:

 - Policy packs (CODEOWNERS, LICENSE, SECURITY.md, pre-commit, SBOM, etc.)
-  - Nix modules and automation for org-wide governance
+- Nix modules and automation for scalable governance
+- Enhanced validation and synchronization logic for multi-repo environments